jtiosue/autolight/README.md

 - As per [moviepy](https://stackoverflow.com/questions/73418729/moviepy-textclip-set-color-to-rgb-value), use rgba values to make thing semitransparent: `color="rgba(255,0,0,.5)"`, where the last value is between 0 and 1.
 - For portrait videos/pictures, you should set `portrait=True`.
 - Setting `resolution=540` or `720` or `1080` will automatically fit every video to that size, possibly adding a zoom and/or pan.
 By default, `resolution=720`.
 You can override this by automatically supplying `width, height, zoom, pan` keywords. `height` and/or `width` will override `resolution`.
+- You can set meta info for a clip with the `info="stuff"` keyword argument.
+If you run autolight in debug mode, `"stuff"` will automatically appear in the upper right hand corner.
+In debug mode, resolution will automatically be set to 240 and fps to 20 unless they are manually specified in the file.

 ## To do